-- reliability of the power system; - the power system security and reliability standards; - the system restart standard; - the guidelines referred to in clause 8.8.1(a)(3); - the policies and guidelines referred to in clause 8.8.1(a)(4);3 and with maintaining or re-establishing the power system in a reliable operating state.
+- reliability of the power system; - the power system security and reliability standards; - the system restart standard; - the guidelines referred to in clause 8.8.1(a)(3); - the policies and guidelines referred to in clause 8.8.1(a)(4); and

-&lt;sup>1 In performing this function, clause 8.8.1(b) prohibits the Panel from monitoring, reviewing or reporting on the performance of the market in terms of reliability of distribution networks.
+&lt;sup>1 In performing this function, clause 8.8.1 (b) prohibits the Panel from monitoring, reviewing or reporting on the performance of the market in terms of reliability of distribution networks.
 However, the Panel may collate, consider and report information in relation to the reliability of distribution networks as measured against the relevant standards of each participating jurisdiction, in so far as the reliability of those networks impacts on overall power system reliability.
+The guidelines referred to in clause 8.8.1 (a)(3) govern how AEMO exercises its power to issue directions in connection with maintaining or re-establishing the power system in a reliable operating state

-The guidelines referred to in clause 8.8.1(a)(3) govern how AEMO exercises its power to issue directions in connection
+&lt;sup>2 The guidelines referred to in clause 8.8.1 (a)(3) govern how AEMO exercises its power to issue directions in connection with maintaining or re-establishing the power system in a reliable operating state.